nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Atenora Section 1 with Junpei, Mitsuru, & Yukari until Aigis & Yukari are level 43

-Try to find a Raja Naga
+Try to find a Raja Naga and Oumitsunu if you haven't already

 |                 | Slash    | Strike   | Pierce   | Fire     | Ice      | Elec     | Wind     | Light    | Dark   |
 | --------------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | -------- | ------ |